 - Insomnia: the difficulty to go to sleep, stay asleep, and find restorative sleep may contribute to hypertension

 - Obstructive apnea (OSA): intermittent episodes of halted breathing during sleep correlate highly with hypertension

 - Restless leg syndrome (RLS): a relationship between RLS and high vital signs may exist, though the information is conflicted

 - Sleep deprivation: getting fewer than six hours of sleep per night correlates with an increased risk of developing hypertension

-The link between clinical insomnia, RLS, and hypertension remains unproven.
+The correlation between clinical insomnia, RLS, and hypertension has not been scientifically established yet.
 But if you have been diagnosed with hypertension and OSA, or if you have got hypertension and sleep deprivation, you’ll be able to take steps to deal with these underlying issues to perhaps facilitate the control of your pressure better.

 Sleep apnea and high pressure